Skip to content

 The type of refrigerant your vehicle uses has a significant impact on what you pay for AC service, especially recharges.

 R-1234yf is the newer refrigerant that began replacing R-134a around 2014 to 2015 in response to environmental regulations.
-R-1234yf has a much lower global warming potential than R-134a.
-Most vehicles manufactured after 2017 use R-1234yf, and as of 2025 it is required in all new cars sold in the United States.
+R-1234yf has a much lower global warming potential than R-134a — a GWP of 4 compared to R-134a's GWP of 1,430.
+Most vehicles manufactured after 2017 use R-1234yf, and since 2021 the EPA has effectively required it in all new light-duty vehicles sold in the United States.

-The catch is cost.
-R-1234yf refrigerant costs significantly more per pound than R-134a — roughly 3 to 5 times more.
-This means a simple recharge on a newer vehicle using R-1234yf can cost $200 to $300 or more, compared to $150 to $200 for an R-134a vehicle.
-The equipment needed to handle R-1234yf is also more expensive, which contributes to higher service costs at shops that have invested in the proper machines.
+The key difference for your wallet is cost.
+R-1234yf refrigerant costs roughly $15 to $30 per pound at wholesale — 3 to 5 times more than R-134a.
+The equipment needed to handle R-1234yf is also more expensive, which contributes to higher service costs at shops that have invested in the proper recovery and recharge machines.
+A recharge using R-1234yf typically costs $250 to $400 compared to $150 to $300 for R-134a.

 How do you know which type your vehicle uses?
 Check the label under the hood — there should be a sticker on or near the AC components that specifies the refrigerant type and the system capacity.
 Your owner's manual will also list it.
 If you are unsure, any qualified AC shop can tell you in seconds.